matthewtglove/flexible-pomo-obsidian/README.md

 Do your work and at the end of the 25 minute period, you will be asked if you want to extend or not.

+![](extendpomo.GIF)

-use **Log And Quit** and **Workbench**.
+Use **Log And Quit** and **Workbench**.
 Having this option has made it more easily to move from one task to another without being bound by the 25 minutes, thus making it **Flexible**.
 You can also extend beyond the 25 minute interval if you choose Yes.

-![](extendpomo.GIF)

 Use **Log And Quit** when you want to finish your Pomodoro early or if you have extended your Pomodoro and wanted to finish.